Sadie Frost: Personal life

 Frost had an eating disorder in her youth.
-In 1981, when 16 and dancing in a music video, Frost met Spandau Ballet's Gary Kemp.
+In 1983, auditioning for in a music video, Frost met Spandau Ballet's Gary Kemp.
 They married on 7 May 1988.
 Their son Finlay was born in 1990.
 Frost and Kemp were married for seven years and divorced on 19 August 1995.

 Frost met Jude Law during the work on the 1994 film Shopping.
 They married in September 1997 and have three children, including Rafferty and Iris.
 Frost and Law divorced on 29 October 2003 after separating that January.
 Kate Moss is godparent to one child and Nick Grimshaw to another.

 Frost maintains she has never been a party animal, having been too busy being a mother, and she has maintained a healthy lifestyle of exercise, yoga, and a vegetarian diet.

 Frost was a victim of the News International phone hacking scandal, after it was found that they intruded on her private life, damaged her reputation as a successful businesswoman, and caused embarrassment and humiliation on issues that would have been kept private.
 She received an apology from Mirror Group Newspapers, and was awarded damages.

+In July 2026, Frost was among seven well-known figures who lost a High Court privacy case against Associated Newspapers, the publisher of the Daily Mail and The Mail on Sunday.